Global Fashion: The Headwrap

 Considered to be a symbolism of everything from ownership to religious virtue to class distinction to cultural rebellion, the head covering is a controversial topic that elicits the most fervent of emotions and opinions to this very day.

-The head wrap, scarf or covering - a small piece of cloth ranging from modestly plain to flamboyantly bold - used to cover the hair on one’s head is arguably one of the most polarizing yet identifying articles of clothing throughout ancient and modern history.
-Considered to be a symbolism of everything from ownership to religious virtue to class distinction to cultural rebellion, the head covering is a controversial topic that elicits the most fervent of emotions and opinions to this very day.
+The head wrap, scarf, or covering—a small piece of cloth ranging from modestly plain to flamboyantly bold—used to cover the hair on one’s head is arguably one of the most polarizing yet identifying articles of clothing throughout ancient and modern history.
+Considered symbolic of everything from ownership to religious virtue to class distinction to cultural rebellion, the head covering remains a controversial topic that continues to elicit fervent emotions and opinions to this very day.

-In order to understand how we got here, it’s necessary to start by examining the rich history of the head covering.
-The earliest known record dates back to the 13th century, found in the interpretation of the Assyrian Code, an ancient legal code developed in the Middle Assyrian Empire, stated that head coverings were used back then for men to claim ownership over women, according to The American Journal of Semitic Languages and Literatures, which could be attributed to the origin of the bridal veil as we know it today.
-Notably, the head covering was only reserved for women of higher standing and anyone of lower class was not allowed to be veiled assisting in gaslighting women into thinking it was something to aspire to.
-A woman who did not wear a head covering was labeled as a prostitute or adulteress.
+To understand how we got here, it’s necessary to start by examining the rich history of the head covering.
+The earliest known record dates back to the 13th century, found in interpretations of the Assyrian Code—an ancient legal code developed in the Middle Assyrian Empire.
+According to The American Journal of Semitic Languages and Literatures, head coverings were used at the time for men to claim ownership over women, which could be attributed to the origin of the bridal veil as we know it today.
+Notably, head coverings were reserved for women of higher standing, while women of lower class were forbidden from being veiled—an early example of gaslighting women into aspiring to a standard rooted in oppression.
+A woman who did not wear a head covering was often labeled a prostitute or adulteress.

-Moving through history, early Christians started to view women’s hair as a distraction in the holy church and women had to wear a head covering in public worship and private prayer at home.
-The Bible records the veil as a feminine emblem of modesty and this symbolism stuck around for centuries, until at least the 19th century and was regarded as a religious custom for Christian women in Mediterranean, European, Indian, Middle Eastern and African societies.
+As history moved forward, early Christians began viewing women’s hair as a distraction in the holy church.
+Women were required to wear head coverings during public worship and private prayer.
+The Bible presents the veil as a symbol of modesty, and this symbolism persisted for centuries.
+Up until at least the 19th century, it was regarded as a religious custom for Christian women across Mediterranean, European, Indian, Middle Eastern, and African societies.

-When slavery was abolished, the tignon was abandoned due to its association with oppression and slavery.
-But, made a comeback in the early 20th century when hair extensions became popular and satin-lined headwraps would protect hair from heat and humidity.
-By the 1990s, the natural hair movement was gaining traction and head wraps became a statement piece declaring and celebrating African roots.
+After the abolition of slavery, the tignon fell out of favor due to its associations with oppression.
+However, it made a resurgence in the early 20th century, when hair extensions became popular and satin-lined headwraps were used to protect hair from heat and humidity.
+By the 1990s, the natural hair movement gained momentum, and head wraps became a statement piece that declared and celebrated African roots.

-Despite the feminist movement, religious head coverings are still in use to this day and are even being revived in the Western World in congregations where the practice had lapsed.
-In present-day Christian women wear headscarves in Eastern Europe, the shawl in the Middle East, Indian subcontinent and Russia, the head tie in West Africa, Caribbean and North America, the mantilla in Spain, Latin America, Philippines and North America, the dupatta in India and Pakistan, the marama in Romania, the netela in Ethiopia and Eritrea and the kapp and bonnet (Mennonites, Amish, Schwarzenau & River Brethren and Conservative Quakers) in North America.
+Still, religious head coverings remain widely used today and are even experiencing a revival in Western congregations where the practice had waned.
+In modern times, Christian women wear headscarves in Eastern Europe; shawls in the Middle East, Indian subcontinent, and Russia; head ties in West Africa, the Caribbean, and North America; mantillas in Spain, Latin America, the Philippines, and North America; dupattas in India and Pakistan; maramas in Romania; netelas in Ethiopia and Eritrea; and the kapp and bonnet among Mennonites, Amish, Schwarzenau & River Brethren, and Conservative Quakers in North America.

-As a contention point in conflicting modern times, we continually find head coverings in the midst of controversy.
-Case in point, while France bans religious garments, including the Muslim hijab, in state schools, Nike launched a Pro Hijab, the first major sporting apparel brand to offer a head covering for Muslim women choosing to wear one.
-Through the exclusions and bans we converse and learn leading to evolve greater acceptance of our cultural differences contributing to diversity and inclusivity.
+As a point of contention in modern society, head coverings remain at the center of cultural debate.
+Case in point: while France bans religious garments—including the Muslim hijab—in state schools, Nike launched the Pro Hijab, becoming the first major athletic brand to offer a performance head covering for Muslim women who choose to wear one.

 Head Scarf